whyshuo/second-test/README.md

-this is a rubbish repo,dont read this
+this is a very good repo,i like it